Dikshant04/NLP_Project/README.md

-# NLP_Project
+#Analysing the Hotel Reviews
-I have done the analysis on the reviews of a Hotel using NLP
+I have done an analysis on the hotel reviews data and use Naive Bayes classifier and some concepts of NLP to train and then predict the data.